-All new MLT students will be required to attend a mandatory orientation on July 25, 2018.
-Specific meeting time and place will be sent to the students via the email provided on their application.
+All new MLT students will be required to attend a mandatory orientation on July 29, 2019 from 5:00pm-7:00pm at the Higher Education Center in National City.
+Specific meeting place will be sent to the students via the email provided on their application.
 Information regarding textbooks, schedules, immunizations, background check and drug screen, etc. will be discussed at orientation.